woctezuma/steam-labs-recommender/README.md

 Sorting the scores results in a ranking of game recommendations personalized to the user's data.

+## Updated information based on a patent

+As of December 7, 2021, Valve filed a patent [US 11,194,879 B2][patent-html] ([PDF][patent-pdf] file) which clarifies the situation:
+- popularity, "as determined by sales of the game", is a biasing factor of the score,
+- release recency is used upstream: different models are trained for different values of the release recency!

 ## Data

 Data personalized to my Steam profile is available in the following folders: